Diffusion with stochastic resetting on a lattice: Introduction

 In Section \ref{explicit}, we consider several special cases of our main formula for lattice MFPT in Eq. (\ref{mfpt_final}) and derive explicit results.
 We start with $d=1$ and $d=2$ and then present some exact results in general dimensions in the two limits $r\to 0$ and $r\to \infty$ for a fixed starting position $\vec R_0$.
 We denote the starting position $\vec R_0= a\, \vec m$ with $\vec m\equiv (m_1,m_2,\ldots, m_d)$ where $m_i$'s are integers and $a$ is the lattice constant.
 We show that as long as the starting position is not a nearest neighbour of the target at the origin, the MFPT first decreases as a function of increasing $r$, achieves a global minimum at some $r=r^*$ and then grows again and finally diverges as a power law as $r\to \infty$

 with $\phi=(|m_1|+|m_2|+\ldots+|m_d|) -1$.
 Thus the exponnent $\phi$ depends on the starting distance.
+This generalizes a result in $d=1$ obtained in Ref.~\cite{C2021}.
 This interesting new regime is inaccessible in the continuum theory where one has already taken the $r\to 0$ limit.
-Another interesting explicit and general result is the following: we show that if the walker instead starts from a lattice site which is an immediate neighbour of the target, then the MFPT decreases monotonically with increasing $r$, achieving its minimum value $1$ (universal in all dimensions) as $r\to \infty$.
+Another interesting explicit and general result is the following: we show that if the walker instead starts from a lattice site which is an immediate neighbour of the target, then the MFPT decreases monotonically with increasing $r$, achieving its minimum value $1$ (universal in all dimensions) as $r\to \infty$, thus generalizing a similar observation made for $d=1$ in Ref.~\cite{C2021}.
 Thus in this case, the optimal resetting rate $r^*$ is actually infinite, while it is finite if the starting site is not an immediate neighbour of the target!
 Hence, rather remarkably, for a starting site just next to the target, one needs to implement an infinite reetting rate to minimize the MFPT!
 This is another strikingly surprising result that is compleely missed by the continuum limit.
 We also compare our analytical predictions with numerical simulations up to $50$ dimensions, finding excellent agreement.
 For some of our results we also provide a simple explanation based on the properties of a few-state Markov process.

 In the absence of a target, we show in Section \ref{NESS_section} that the system is driven at long times into a nonequilibrium stationary state (NESS).
 We compute the exact position distribution in the NESS for a resetting walker on a $d$-dimensional hypercubic lattice.
 Finally we conclude in Section \ref{Conclusion_section} and relegate some details of calculations in Appendix \ref{Cont_lim_App}.